gsn9/SugarSpice/docs/reference/tutorials.rst

 .. code-block:: shell

     <mission>.json
-     └── <Instrument>
+     └── "<Frame>"
           ├── "<Binary Kernel Type>:"
-          │    ├── "<Kernel Quality>:"
+          │    └── "<Kernel Quality>:"
-          │    │    └── <list of regexes>
+          │        └── <list of regexes>
-          │    └── "deps:"
-          │         ├── "sclk"
-          │         │    └── <list of SCLKs>
-          │         ├── "lsk"
+          ├── "<Text Kernel Type>:"
-          │         │    └── <list of LSKs>
+          │     └── <list of regexes>
-          │         └── "objs"
+          └── "deps:"
-          │             └── <list of JSON paths to other json objects that act as dependencies>
+               └── <list of json pointers>
-          └── "<Text Kernel Type>:"
-                └── <list of regexes>

 * Kernel formats now use EMCAScript_ (i.e. regular expressions).
 * No times are cached, these are simply computed at runtime.
-* To resolve gimbal positions, deps object ecapsulates both time kernel requirements and external kernel requirements.
+* To resolve frame chains and dependencies on other JSON keywords, the deps object can be any arbitrary pointer to another JSON block which this frame depends on for SCLKs, CKs, etc.
 * Instead of a configs going into a black box which resolves per image kernels, running a query returns JSON matching this format.

 Example output for querying all kernels for Messenger: https://gist.github.com/Kelvinrr/3e383d62eead58c016b7165acdf64d60